 She adds that NOT everyone who has reasons to see a therapist needs to be put on anti-depressants, which many people are apprehensive about.

 “Many people just need new perspectives and coping mechanisms to help them shift into a healthier mindset.
 A good psychologist or psychiatrist must do their due diligence in thorough interviewing and assessment, so that proper treatment in therapy and even medication can be properly tailored.”

-Dr. Sanam Hafeez PsyD. is a NYC based licensed clinical psychologist, teaching faculty member at the prestigious Columbia University Teacher’s College and the founder and Clinical Director of Comprehensive Consultation Psychological Services, P.C. a neuropsychological, developmental and educational center in Manhattan and Queens.
+Dr. Sanam Hafeez PsyD. is an NYC-based licensed clinical psychologist, teaching faculty member at the prestigious Columbia University Teacher’s College, and the founder and Clinical Director of Comprehensive Consultation Psychological Services, P.C., a neuropsychological, developmental, and educational center in Manhattan and Queens.

-Dr. Hafeez masterfully applies her years of experience connecting psychological implications to address some of today’s common issues such as body image, social media addiction, relationships, workplace stress, parenting and psychopathology (bipolar, schizophrenia, depression, anxiety, etc…).
+Dr. Hafeez masterfully applies her years of experience connecting psychological implications to address today’s common issues such as body image, social media addiction, relationships, workplace stress, parenting, and psychopathology (bipolar, schizophrenia, depression, anxiety, etc…).

 In addition, Dr. Hafeez works with individuals who suffer from post-traumatic stress disorder (PTSD), learning disabilities, attention and memory problems, and abuse.